 Should the resident staff deem a volunteer's riding ability to be below the required standard and if there are other experienced riders on the programme at the same time, such volunteers may be asked to transfer back to the Rhino & Elephant Conservation Programme.

 Extra rides can be arranged subject to horse and staff availability for an additional charge.

+Imire is lucky enough to have its own borehole with fresh spring water for drinking.
 Three home-cooked meals a day are provided by the expert cooks, Stocks and Tafadzwa, served buffet style.
 Dietary requirements can be catered for and volunteers must advise Amanzi Travel of such requirements when booking.
 On Sundays the staff are off so volunteers are responsible for preparing lunch/dinner for themselves or the group.
 Food is provided.
 Alternatively volunteers may wish to book to have a delicious 3-course meal at the Lodge, the cost of which is $20 per person.

 Zimbabwe - From Mana Pools National Park to Victoria Falls